quiltdata/quilt/docs/technical-reference.md

 You will need the following:

 1. **An AWS account**.
+    1. **The service-linked role for Elasticsearch**
+    > This role is not created automatically when you use Cloudformation or other
+    > APIs

+    You can create the role as follows:
+        ```
+        aws iam create-service-linked-role --aws-service-name es.amazonaws.com
+        ```
 1. **IAM Permissions** to create the CloudFormation stack (or Add products in Service Catalog).
     1. We recommend that you use a